-The classical EM algorithm cannot decrease the likelihood
+The EM algorithm increases the likelihood

 Whilst, by construction, the EM algorithm cannot decrease the bound on the likelihood, an important question is whether or not the log likelihood itself is necessarily increased by this procedure.

 We use θ' for the new parameters, and θ for the previous parameters in two consecutive iterations.
 Using $q(h^n|v^n) = p(h^n|v^n, \theta)$ we see that as a function of the parameters, the lower bound for a single variable pair (v, h) depends on θ and θ' :